Bomb kills religious leader and guards in northwest Pakistan

 Recent weeks have been quiet as Muslims observed the holy month of Ramadan by fasting during the day.
 But police have said they expect attacks to increase after Ramadan ended last week.

-Monday's bomb attack took place as a crowd of thousands gathered at a Sufi shrine near the city of Dera Ismail Khan where the religious leader, Faqir Jamshed, was due to preside at a function.
+Monday's bomb attack took place as a crowd of thousands gathered at a Sufi shrine near the city of Dera Ismail Khan where the religious leader, Faqir Jamshed, was presiding at a function.

 The attack killed Jamshed and his guards, said Zahoor Khan, police chief in the restive area.